Gladys Brown Dutrieuille

 Chairman Dutrieuille has pledged to use the same fair and balanced approach in dealing with PUC issues that she used in her more than 22 years as an aide in the Pennsylvania Senate.
 She highlights the importance of the Commission’s work to educate consumers, enhance the safety and reliability of utility services and explore innovations for the future.

 In June 2022, Dutrieuille was elected President of the Mid-Atlantic Conference of Regulatory Utilities Commissioners (MACRUC), following separate terms as the organization's First and Second Vice President.
-MACRUC includes utility regulators from states across the Mid-Atlantic region – including Delaware, the District of Columbia, Kentucky, Maryland, New Jersey, New York, Ohio, Pennsylvania, the U.S. Virgin Islands, Virginia and West Virginia.
+MACRUC includes utility regulators from states across the Mid-Atlantic region – including Delaware, the District of Columbia, Kentucky, Maryland, New Jersey, New York, North Carolina, Ohio, Pennsylvania, the U.S. Virgin Islands, Virginia and West Virginia.

 Prior to joining the PUC, Chairman Dutrieuille served as counsel to the Senate Democratic Leader where she worked on many of the major utility issues that have been considered by the General Assembly in the last two decades, including all of the major deregulation bills for telecommunications, electricity and natural gas; Act 201 of 2004, which added Chapter 14 to the Public Utility Code and changed the handling of consumer terminations and reconnections; Act 129 of 2008, which addressed energy efficiency and procurement; and Act 11 of 2012, which expanded use of the distribution system improvement charge.